-But led by the incipient hunger roaring with rage in his stomach, Harry dared a hand into the lower rack where most of the leftovers were stored and with a swift sleight of the fingers that belied his tingling nerves, he gathered a couple of loafs of bread before rushing to close the door.
-The door hit the surface with a thud, which echoed in the terrifying silence of the kitchen and his heart pounded in his chest as he waited for the inevitable noise of his uncle shouting in a fit of fury.
+But led by the hunger roaring with rage in his stomach, Harry dared a hand into the lower rack where most of the leftovers were stored, and with a swift sleight of the fingers that belied his tingling nerves, he gathered a couple of loaves of bread before rushing to close the door.
+The door hit the surface with a thud, which echoed in the terrifying silence of the kitchen, and his heart pounded in his chest as he waited for the inevitable noise of his uncle shouting in a fit of fury.

 The silence prevailed.

-Mindful of his previous folly, he gently closed the door to his cupboard and collapsed down on his rickety bed, with the blood rushing through his veins.
-To the hungry kid, the bread lying on his bed seemed like a pirate's chest of gold and without wasting a moment, he ravaged the food like a boy starved for weeks; which actually was true.
-His mind conjured scenarios of Dudley leaping out of a corner to snatch the food out his hands or his aunt smacking him on the head before pushing him onto a ton of chores and with renewed vigor, he ate the whole loaf in a matter of seconds.
+Mindful of his previous folly, he gently closed the door to his cupboard and collapsed down on his rickety bed, with blood rushing through his veins.
+To the hungry kid, the bread lying on his bed seemed like a pirate's chest of gold, and without wasting a moment, he ravaged the food like a boy starved for weeks; which actually was true.
+His mind conjured scenarios of Dudley leaping out of a corner to snatch the food out his hands or his aunt smacking him on the head before punishing him with a ton of chores, and with renewed vigor, he ate the whole loaf in a matter of seconds.

 The events of the previous night did not reach his mind until he was staring at the bacon he was frying in the pan.
 He steadied himself so as to avoid falling down his makeshift stool as he jerked in shock.
 Oh, god.
 He was going to die a slow, painful death.
 For the entire time the Dursley family was feasting, he was struggling not to lose the grip on his meager reserves of courage and come out clean to his aunt or uncle.
 As he nibbled on the crumbs of bacon bestowed upon him, Dudley looked at him suspiciously before going to back to chugging down the orange juice.
 That was the only precarious situation he had found himself in for the whole morning.